 ‘The Christian’s warfare is pre-eminently a spiritual warfare and he has been equipped with all the armour necessary if he is to obtain victory.
 (Eph 6:10-20) It follows that he should be under military discipline, and to this end the NT abounds in injunctions couched in military terms (cf. 1 Tim 1:18; 1 Pet 5:9) and in military metaphors generally. (cf. 2 Tim 2:3-4; 1 Pet 2:11) The critical battle was won at Calvary (Col 2:15) so that the emphasis in a passage like Eph 6:10-20 is not so much on the gaining of new ground, but on the holding of what has already been won.
 Victory ultimate and complete will come when Christ is revealed from heaven at the end of the age.
 (2 Thess 1:7-10) The final clash between Christ and the minions of darkness is depicted in chs.
 16, 19 and 20 of Revelation.
 A decisive battle is fought at a place called Armageddon (or Har-Magedon) according to Rev 16:16.
 The most likely explanation of the name is that which links it with the hill (Heb. har) of Megiddo(n).
 Megiddo was the scene of many great battles in history (cf. 2 Chron 35:22) and its appearance in an apocalyptic context is most fitting.
 For the enemies of Christ this encounter will mean destruction.
 (Rev 19:17-21) But thus will Ps.
 110 and a host of OT passages find their fulfilment as the era of Messianic rule begins.
 The harbingers of that blessed age will indeed be ‘wars and rumours of wars’, (Mt 24:6) but when Messiah reigns ‘of the increase of his government and of peace there will be no end’.’
 (Isa 9:7) (NBD)

-Eph 6:13 Therefore put on the full armour of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.
+6:13 For this reason, take up the full armor of God so that you may be able to stand your ground on the evil day, and having done everything, to stand.

 Put on the full armour of God – ‘One of every 400,000 babies is born each year with Severe Combined Immunodeficiency Disease, or SCID, a disease that leaves the child with no body-chemistry defenses to fight infection from the germs that constantly attack one’s body.
 For such children, life is often short and always filled with danger.
 In a similar manner, the Christian who is not protected by the armor of God is defenseless against the attacks of the flesh, the world, and Satan.
 Sin, like an infection, can eat its way into his life because he has no defense against it.’
 (Illustrations for Biblical Preaching)